vincentwolsink/home_assistant_enphase_envoy_installer/README.md

 2. Add this repository as a [custom integration repository](https://hacs.xyz/docs/faq/custom_repositories) in HACS
 4. Restart home assistant
 5. Add the integration through the home assistant configuration flow
-6. If you only have a Home owner account use the configureation option to not collect data that requires installer or DIY enphase account and relaod the integration

 [releases-shield]: https://img.shields.io/github/v/release/vincentwolsink/home_assistant_enphase_envoy_installer.svg?style=for-the-badge
 [releases]: https://github.com/vincentwolsink/home_assistant_enphase_envoy_installer/releases